 According to analytical testing in an independent lab, Dr. Tobias Optimum Omega 3 contains 2 parts per billion of mercury—the upper limit for safety is 100 parts per billion, for reference.
 Of the 1000 mg of fish oil per capsule, 845 mg of that was omega-3 fat, or 85%.

-In all, Dr. Tobias Optimum Omega 3 is just what you’d expect from a top-seller: reliable, consistent, safe, and containing nothing outrageously fancy or expensive.
-It’s a good option if you want a simple, no-nonsense fish oil supplement, and its quality is good.
+In all, Dr. Tobias Optimum Omega 3 is just what you’d expect from a top-seller: reliable, consistent, safe, and containing nothing outrageously fancy.
+It’s a good option if you want a simple, no-nonsense fish oil supplement.